kflim/weather-app/README.md

 # Weather App - My Second React Project

 This project is part of my ongoing effort to develop my frontend skills.
 It was made with React and Tailwind CSS.
+It is a follow-up to a tutorial on Youtube which I thought could use some improvements in code structure and functionality.

 Have a look at the deployment and see important weather information from any city in the world!